-- Urban air mobility (UAM) (UAM-related scenarios, services, procedures, infrastructures and tools to enable expected operations at low and very low level in inter-urban, suburban and urban areas).
-This area of work should aim to investigate the ecosystem required for managing UAM operations in which more strategic management services are provided along with more tactical management services, such as enroute tactical separation management and departure and arrival management at vertiports. - Air traffic management (ATM)/U-space convergence (development of a common altitude reference system (CARS), transition to autonomous vehicles, and a collaborative decision-making process between the urban operations, ATM and city authorities). - Advanced U-space services and technologies (U3 & U4) (including the development of miniaturisation, automated detect and avoid functionalities, and reliable means of communication).
-[22], [24]
+- Advanced air mobility (AAM) (AAM-related scenarios, services, procedures, infrastructures and tools to enable expected operations at low and very low level in rural, inter-urban, suburban and urban areas).
+This area of work should aim to investigate the ecosystem required for managing AAM operations in which more strategic management services are provided along with more tactical management services, such as en-route tactical separation management and departure and arrival management at vertiports. - Air traffic management (ATM)/U-space convergence (development of a common altitude reference system (CARS), transition to autonomous vehicles, and a collaborative decision-making process between the urban operations, ATM and city authorities). - Advanced U-space services and technologies (U3 & U4) (including the development of miniaturisation, automated detect and avoid functionalities, and reliable means of communication).
+[25], [27]